 Capacet Side Effects

-Note: This document contains side effect information about acetaminophen / butalbital / caffeine.
-Some of the dosage forms listed on this page may not apply to the brand name Capacet.
+Note: This page contains information about the side effects of acetaminophen / butalbital / caffeine.
+Some of the dosage forms included on this document may not apply to the brand name Capacet.

-Some side effects of Capacet may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Capacet may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to acetaminophen / butalbital / caffeine: oral capsule, oral solution, oral tablet

 In addition to its needed effects, some unwanted effects may be caused by acetaminophen / butalbital / caffeine.
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking acetaminophen / butalbital / caffeine:More common